298: No Such Thing As An Emotional Support Amoeba

 And one of the things that he did is people didn't really know what happened with electrical storms and thunder and lightning and stuff like that.

 And so he went up into clouds where there was thunder and lightning with a metal rod to see if he could get the lightning to strike him.
+Wow.

-So this is not an animal, but I was looking into what are things that aren't allowed on planes.
+Well, I read, so this is not an animal, but I was looking into what are things that aren't allowed on planes.
+And if we're allowed all these animals on, what can you get on?

-And there's a lady called Jan Bevan a few years ago, so she's in Switzerland and she was going to Baltimore to do a concerto, and she plays the cello.
+And there's a lady called Jan Bevan a few years ago, so she's in Switzerland and she was going to Baltimore to do a concerto and she plays the cello.

-The cello was too big for it to, she was worried about it being checked in blow, so she bought the cello a seat on the plane, which is actually done quite a lot.
+The cello was too too big for it to, she was worried about it being checked in blow, so she bought the cello a seat on the plane, which is actually done quite a lot.

 So she signed it in as Chuck Cello, she gave it a name, and she got to the airport and they didn't let her fly to America because the cello did not have a visa to get in.

-It's got a seat, so it has to be a thing, and it hasn't got a visa, so she got kicked off the flight.
+It's got a seat, so it has to be a thing, and it hasn't got a visa.
+So she got kicked off the flight.

 She never made it, yeah, never made it to her concert.